rainlab/user-plugin/UPGRADE.md

 `rainlab/userplus-plugin` | ^2.0
 `rainlab/notify-plugin` | Optional

-If you are using the `rainlab/notify-plugin` for sending the new user notifications, you may uninstall this plugin since these notifications are included in the user settings.
+If you are using the `rainlab/notify-plugin` for sending the new user notifications, you may uninstall this plugin since these notifications are now included in the user settings.

 ## Key Differences